I call it the moment.

 8) Brain Fog is Totally A Thing.
 All Hail The Post-It Note- One of the symptoms typical to autoimmune disorders is cognitive confusion, more commonly known as “brain fog.”
 This symptom is a tricky little bugger, and it’s hard to identify.
 You know that groggy, tired, “where’s my cell phone,” feeling?
 Yup.
 That would be the fog.
 Prepare for the fact that you’re probably going to forget things (I left my wallet on a bus, scavenged the entire country of Israel to find it, and then left my phone on the lightrail home,) and set up a system.
 For me, it’s the post it.
 For most, it’s the iphone Alert.
 I’m just old fashioned like that.
 It’s kind of ironic how the people with so much to remember (appointments, bloodwork, dietary restrictions,) are the ones who have to deal with this symptom, but such is life.
 Like i said before, laugh it off.

 9) You’re not flawed- I mean you are, but like, in the same way we all are.
 Your flaw is probably your nose, or that you’re mean, or bossy, or cranky when your tired.
+For all I know you’re addicted to drinking washer fluid and cheating on your girlfriend.
 But your illness?
-It’s not a flaw.
+That’s not a flaw.
 Don’t let it be something you’re embarrassed about, EVER.
 Your body works in a different way then other people’s do, so you have to treat it differently then other people.
 It’s not a reflection of your character.
 Sick does not equal weak.
 Ill does not equal vulnerable.
 You.
 Are.
 A. Badass.
 Your immune system doesn’t know what it wants, you but sure as hell do.
 Don’t let anyone tell you otherwise, or attack you with previously mentioned Bambi eyes.
-Let this experience evolve you, let make you smarter and more kind.
+Let this experience evolve you, let it make you smarter and more kind.
 Insecurity turns to bitterness, and bitter doesn’t look good on anyone.
 In the words of my main man Ralph Waldo Emerson, “Be silly, Be Honest, Be kind.”
 Share your experiences, laugh about them, and be proud of what you’re doing.